Zend Framework 3 / Laminas Doctrine Authentication Module

 ),

-Refer to each built-in view script to see how the form is configured and rendered.
+Refer to each built-in view script to see how the view is rendered.

-Here is an examle of a custom register form.
+Here is an example of a custom register form.

 <?php